Navashakthi/Containerize-Monolithic-APP-Docker-AWS-ECR/README.md

 # Containerize a Monolithic Application using Docker

-Step by step process of deploying a Monolithic Application ( Python Flask APP ) to a Docker container on AWS
+Step by step process of deploying a Monolithic Application ( Python Flask APP ) to a Docker container.
 ### > Monolithic Architecture :

 The term Monolith means composed all in one piece.
 The Monolithic application describes a single-tiered software application in which different components combined into a single program from a single platform